lesterzeng/GA---Project-1/README.md

 # GA-Project-1

-GA Project 1 : Jumping Lester(Formally known as Dodging Dino - Chrome Dino Clone)
+GA Project 1 : Jumping Student(Formally known as Dodging Dino - Chrome Dino Clone)

 Objective
 To create a clone of the popular side-scrolling game known as "Chrome Dino".